 The first thing people think of when they hear of a store-brand baby formula is CHEAP.

 That’s true, sort of.
-A study in 2016 showed parents can save up to $600 a year when they purchase store-branded formula.
+A study in 2016 showed parents can reduce their baby formula costs and save up to $600 a year when they purchase store-branded formula.

 The problem is, most parents think cheap equals poor quality.
 Well, I guess that’s true…unless you have the Food and Drug Administration breathing down your back, ready to hand out hefty fines.